shady-abdelaal/shady-abdelaal/README.md

 ### Hi there 👋

-Who am I?
+Wondering who am I?
-- A software engineer, with experiences in different domains:
+- I am a software engineer, with experiences in different domains:
   - Test automation for mobile applications.
   - Test automation for desktop applications.
   - Virtual Reality.